 MUS 382 (3) Advanced Music Notation.

 Prerequisite: MUS 282.
 This course is a practical study of music notation with an emphasis on the application of recent computer technology to traditional notational practice.
-Advanced concepts of music notation and
+Advanced concepts of music notation and using computer software will be explored in detail using FINALE and SIBELIUS notation software programs.

 MUS 383 (3) Digital Audio and Video.
 Prerequisites: MUS 281 and 381.
 A comprehensive introduction to the techniques of generating and manipulating electronic imagery (video) by means of digital instrumentation.
-Study also includes digital video format standards, the principles of videotape recording, replay and editing, in addition to basics of sound including stereo and digital audio, and the synchronization of audio and video files.
+Study also includes digital video format standards, the principles of videotape recording, replay and editing, in addition to basics of sound including stereo and digital audio, and the synchronization of audio and video files